 Mitigation planning is an ongoing process, and as such, the Hazard Mitigation Plan should be treated as a living document that must grow and adapt in order to keep pace with changes within the City.
 Continuing from the 2013 Multi-Jurisdictional Hazard Mitigation Plan, an annual assessment will be completed to document any changes in site hazards (e.g., updated FIRM maps, contemporary seismic studies, etc.) or the installation and purchase of new equipment (e.g., back-up generators, emergency response equipment, etc.) to ensure they do not have any major effects on City's hazard vulnerabilities that would impact the conclusions or actions associated with the Hazard Mitigation Plan.
 In addition, these reviews will track the progress of proposed mitigation actions and the incorporation of mitigation planning in other City planning documents.
 As needed, these reviews can be used to promote mitigation action with the City or alter mitigation strategies within the plan, as appropriate.
+If any of the above-mentioned goals have not made progress, Plan objectives can be brought to department heads for approval.
+The criteria for progress will be evaluated by the completion of mitigation actions, references of this Plan in planning mechanisms, and the frequency with which public comments, particularly from representatives of vulnerable groups are obtained.

-Prior to the fifth year of the revision cycle, these annual observations will be reviewed to determine what changes should be implemented in the required Hazard Mitigation Plan Update.
+Prior to the fifth year of the revision cycle and after the third annual review, these annual observations will be evaluated to determine what changes should be implemented in the required Hazard Mitigation Plan Update.
 The results of the annual evaluations will be folded back into each phase of the planning process and should yield decisions on how to update each section of the Plan.
+The official Plan update is expected to begin one year prior to the five-year anniversary date.

 Hong Lee, Program Coordinator of Public Works for the City, has the responsibility of implementing these annual and five-year requirements.
 During the annual review, if any updates are deemed minor, then the Management Analyst or designee will perform the updates.
 However, if more major updates are required, then the Steering Committee will be reconvened to discuss the effects on the Plan.
-For the fifth year revision, the entire Steering Committee will reconvene in order to use their expertise to update the Plan in its entirety.
+For the fifth year revision, the entire

+Steering Committee will reconvene in order to use their expertise to update the Plan in its entirety.

 In addition to these periodic requirements, any significant modification to the City's facilities should be considered with respect to a possible impact on the Hazard Mitigation Plan.
 All Steering Committee members are responsible for providing updates for the Plan to Hong Lee as necessary.
-As noted in the following section, the completed Hazard

-Mitigation Plan will be available on the City's website to allow the public to continue to be involved during these periodic reviews.
+As noted in the following section, the completed Hazard Mitigation Plan will be available on the City's website to allow the public to continue to be involved during these periodic reviews.